What Are Solvency Ratios and What Do They Measure?

-There are several solvency ratios, some of them technical and of use primarily to auditors or corporate analysts, others easily assessed and of interest to professional accountants, business owners and shareholders alike.
+There are several solvency ratios, some of these ratios are technical—of use primarily to auditors or corporate analysts.
+Others are easily assessed and of interest to professional accountants, business owners, and shareholders alike.
 A few of these basic solvency ratios are:

 - The Equity Ratio explains how much of the company is owned by its investors.
 The Equity Ratio is calculated by dividing total equity by total assets.
 It answers a basic but very important question: If the company goes out of business after it pays all liabilities, how much will be left for its investors?